BinderDavid/BinderDavid.github.io/content/publications/_index.md

 ### Conferences and Workshops

-- **(2023) Getting Into the Flow: Towards Better Type Error Messages for Constraint-Based Type Inference** Ishan Bhanuka, Lionel Parreaux, David Binder and Jonathan Immanuel Brachthäuser *Accepted at OOPSLA '23*
+- **(2023) Getting Into the Flow: Towards Better Type Error Messages for Constraint-Based Type Inference** Ishan Bhanuka, Lionel Parreaux, David Binder and Jonathan Immanuel Brachthäuser *Accepted at OOPSLA '23* [Preprint](GettingIntoTheFlow.pdf)

-  Creating good type error messages for global, constraint-based type inference systems is difficult.
-A good error message should reflect the programmer’s understanding.
-Typical error messages, however, often reflect the implementation details of the underlying constraint solving algorithm.
-We propose an algorithmic approach that uses subtyping constraints and data flow to classify and explain type errors.
-This algorithm creates error messages that explain the faulty data flow through locations in the source code, something which programmers are already used to reasoning about.
-We demonstrate that integrating the algorithm with Hindley-Milner type inference requires only minor modifications.
-We conducted a user study to evaluate the quality of our error messages compared to other implementations.
-While the quantitative evaluation does not show that flow-based messages improve localization or understanding of problems, results of the qualitative evaluation suggest a real need and demand for flow-based messages.
+  Creating good type error messages for constraint-based type inference systems is difficult.
+  Typical type error messages reflect implementation details of the underlying constraint-solving algorithms rather than the specific factors leading to type mismatches.
+We propose using subtyping constraints that capture data flow to classify and explain type errors.
+Our algorithm explains type errors as faulty data flows, which programmers are already used to reasoning about, and illustrates these data flows as sequences of relevant program locations.
+  We show that our ideas and algorithm are not limited to languages with subtyping, as they can be readily integrated with Hindley-Milner type inference.
+In addition to these core contributions, we present the results of a user study to evaluate the quality of our messages compared to other implementations.
+While the quantitative evaluation does not show that flow-based messages improve the localization or understanding of the causes of type errors, the qualitative evaluation suggests a real need and demand for flow-based messages.

 - **(2022) Introduction and Elimination, Left and Right** Klaus Ostermann, David Binder, Ingo Skupin, Tim Süberkrüb and Paul Downen. *International Conference on Functional Programming (ICFP).* [https://dl.acm.org/doi/10.1145/3547637](https://dl.acm.org/doi/10.1145/3547637)